 1 Blocked Windshield Cowl Drain

 The windshield cowl drain is the cover at the bottom of the windshield.
-On most cars, it’s plastic, and on older cars, it may be louvered metal.
+On most cars, it’s plastic, and on older cars, it may be louvred metal.

 Anyway, water is designed to run down the windshield where it’s guttered into a cowl drain.
-The drain will serve to catch and prevent large debris from passing through the firewall drain.
+The drain will catch and prevent large debris from passing through the firewall.

-The firewall drain or bulkhead drain is usually part of the metal structure of the vehicle and is formed in such a way as to channel the rainwater to a drain on either side of the car.
+The firewall or bulkhead drain is usually part of the vehicle’s metal structure and is designed to channel rainwater to drains on either side of the car.

 So what’s the problem?